tigranParemuzian/AdBundle/README.md

 ### Step 5: Create Ad use sonata admin

-Open sonata admin find LSoft Ad group and create Ad, Domain and Ads provider
+Open sonata admin find LSoft Ad group and create Ad, Domain and Ads provider.
+Domain is name of your page and zone is position of ad

 ### Step 6: Enable the in twig